1942 Manuscript Map of Guadalcanal, Solomon Islands

 Description

-This is a 1942 four-sheet manuscript World War II map of Guadalcanal, Solomon Islands, prepared shipboard in anticipation of the decisive August 7, 1942, landing on Guadalcanal that began the Guadalcanal Campaign.
+This is a 1942 four-sheet manuscript World War II map of Guadalcanal, Solomon Islands, prepared ship-board in anticipation of the decisive August 7, 1942, landing on Guadalcanal that began the Guadalcanal Campaign.
 It is one of the few surviving maps from the ad hoc Marine effort to gather critical reconnaissance on Guadalcanal days before the impending invasion.
 It is thus unique record of one of the most decisive and pivotal battles in the World War II (1939 - 1945) Pacific Theater.

 A Closer Look

 The map is unsigned and undated, but much can be inferred from the format, style, and content.
 It is in pencil on thin but resilient parchment-like paper.
-That this map is manuscript, combined with the lack of the airfield (after the invasion the center of American activity on Guadalcanal) make it clear that it was made on-the-spot in anticipation of the invasion.
+That this map is in manuscript, combined with the lack of the airfield (after the invasion, the center of American activity on Guadalcanal) make it clear that it was made on-the-spot in anticipation of the invasion.
 It was likely produced through a combination of limited ship-board triangulation of observable peaks (hence the sporadic elevation data) and interpretation of aerial photographs.

 The Marines and the Mapping of Guadalcanal